 Pack lots of snacks

 You’ll have something to snack on if you need it between meals, and they can be a lifesaver in port.
-You won’t want to be wasting time searching for something you can eat when you have limited time in a city!
+You won’t want to waste time searching for something you can eat when you have limited time in a city!

-Here are some of my fave on-the-go snacks:
+Here are some of my fave on-the-go Whole30 snacks: